 As vaccinations begin to roll out and organizers figure out what’s next for the event world, hybrid events are a hotter topic than ever.
 In a recent blog, we talked about some of the challenges of hybrid events, from managing the additional workload to figuring out the best strategies for balancing two audiences with very different needs.
-To get the benefits of a hybrid event without juggling so many responsibilities, we recommended the event after the event solution.
+To get the benefits of the hybrid format without juggling so many responsibilities, we recommended the event after the event solution.
 However, every event is unique, and you might not feel like this is the right option for yours.

-Quick tips for hybrid events
+Quick tips for hybrid event planning

 - Flexible registration: With changes to travel and constantly updating health and safety restrictions, be prepared for the possibility that participants, whether speakers or attendees, might not be able to make it in-person as planned.
 To accommodate this, make it easy to switch from one ticket type to another leading up to the event.